feizc/CogvideX-Interpolation/README.md

-# CogvideX-Interpolation
-Keyframe Interpolation with CogvideoX
+## CogvideX-Interpolation: Keyframe Interpolation with CogvideoX